trytouca/trytouca/docs/guides/pricing.md

 and prevent potential abuse, the test results submitted for each version is retained only for up to 1 month.

-## Startup Plan
+## Pro Plan

-Our Startup plan is tailored to larger teams and is designed to adapt to their needs as they scale their product.
+Our Pro plan is tailored to larger teams and is designed to adapt to their needs as they scale their product.
 It allows you to create teams with up to 20 members.
 It also enables submission of up to 500 versions each month.
 The submitted test results can be retained for up to 2 years, configurable for each suite.

-Customers on our Startup plan have full access to our Server API that allows them to develop scripts that implement extra functionality based on their unique requirements.
+Customers on our Pro plan have full access to our Server API that allows them to develop scripts that implement extra functionality based on their unique requirements.

-Our Startup plan includes a wide range of professional services of up to 4 hours a week, at no extra charge.
+Our Pro plan includes a wide range of professional services of up to 4 hours a week, at no extra charge.
 These services include, but are not limited to:

 - Integrate Touca client libraries with your codebase.
 - Consult and assist in development of regression tests.